turingschool-examples/rack_server/README.md

 So we kind of have a site running.
 We definitely have something that passes our test and we've even seen it in our browser, but only when we run our test.
 We haven't actually been able to just open up a web browser and see our page.
 We came here to make web pages!
 Let's make some web pages!

-Well... not so fast?
+Well... not so fast.
 We have to do a little bit of setup before we can see this in our browser.

 Create a `config.ru` file by running `touch config.ru`